dwov/IoT_temperature_monitor/README.md

 ## Overview
 This is an IoT project for the course *Introduction to Applied IoT* at *Linneus University*.

 The purpose of this project is to monitor temperature, humidity, and light levels in a room, with the potential future goal of automating existing smart home appliances.
-The project utilizes a Raspberry Pi Pico and sensors to read and send data to a **MQTT** Broker hosted locally on computer of choice, where the data then will be displayed in **NODE-RED**.
+The project utilizes a Raspberry Pi Pico and sensors to read and send data to a **MQTT** Broker hosted locally on computer of choice, where the data then will be displayed in **Node-RED**.

 Q: **How much time will this take to make?**
 A: Approximately 5-6 hours